smarlowucf/azurectl/README.md

 For this project we chose Python as the implementation language.
-Other public cloud command line tools are also based on Python and thus we can reuse existing dependencies for other tools reducing effort at the distribution level.
-Further, Microsoft provides and maintains an [SDK for python](https://github.com/Azure/azure-sdk-for-python) to interact with Microsoft Azure.
+Other public cloud command line tools are also based on Python and thus we can reuse existing dependencies reducing effort at the distribution level.
+Further, Microsoft provides and maintains an
+[SDK for python](https://github.com/Azure/azure-sdk-for-python)
+to interact with Microsoft Azure.
 This results in a solution that is easier to maintain for Linux distributors.